Troutbeck: Storied Luxury in Amenia NY – a Review

 Library at Troutbeck

-So it’s no wonder that plenty of journalists, screenwriters, novelists, and activists of all kinds find their way here.
+So it’s no wonder that plenty of journalists, screenwriters, novelists, and save-the-world folks of all kinds find their way here.

 Troutbeck is so romantic, it made it onto our 20 Best Romantic Hotels Northeast USA 2021 list.